sdgdsffdsfff/ngxmp/doc/Howto.rst

 ::

   edit ./conf
-  please take a guess on these variables. : |
+  take guess on the keys. : |

 INSTALL